NJHS By Laws

 An officer may be removed from office if they are not performing the duties outlines above.
 Vacancies are then filled by a chapter vote.

-Article VII - Member Responsibilities
+Article IX - Member Responsibilities

 Active and Associate members are expected to maintain all standards by which they were selected.